 The Bay of Quinte region is home to more than 25,000 people that have moved to the region from another country.
-We have a diverse population that lives, works, plays and learns together.
-We also have several ethnic and cultural groups, events and associations that help bring all cultures together.
+There are several ethnic and cultural groups, events and associations that help bring all cultures together.

 The United Nations Association in Canada Quinte Branch (UNAC-Quinte)